-Almost half the country lost jobs in November, with Maryland ranking 10th in job loss.
+Almost half the country lost jobs last month, with Maryland ranking 10th in job loss.
 By comparison, New York had 33,500 job losses and Louisiana had 16,900.

 The loss follows a trend of job growth in Maryland, with 4,700 jobs gained in October, 9,500 in September and 2,600 in August, according to federal data.

 Maryland’s sudden dip is most likely tied to uncertainty regarding the fiscal cliff and reductions in federal spending, said Anirban Basu, chairman and CEO of the Sage Policy Group in Baltimore.
 Many agencies that Maryland depends on have become “defensive” regarding their spending outlays in light of the fiscal cliff, he said.

 “We are the nation’s most federally dependent state,” he said.
 “Maryland is among the most impacted, not only by the fiscal cliff but also the mere threat of the fiscal cliff.”